Billy B. Van: Speaking career and later life

-Death and lasting legacy
+Death and legacy

-Van died in a hospital in Newport on November 16, 1950, age 79.
-Obituaries published soon after provided various perspectives of his career.
-Time magazine called him a "palavering onetime vaudeville comic" who plugged chewing gum on radio.
-The New York Times called him a long-time trouper and lecturer on Yankee philosophy.
-They credited him as being instrumental in the formation of MGM.
-The Newport newspaper called him one of the most colorful citizens in its long history.
+Van died in a hospital in Newport on November 16, 1950, aged 79.
+Obituaries published soon after his death described his career in different ways.
+Time magazine called him a "palavering onetime vaudeville comic" who advertised chewing gum on radio.
+The New York Times described him as a longtime trouper and lecturer on Yankee philosophy and credited him with a role in the formation of MGM.
+The Newport newspaper called him one of the most colorful citizens in the town's history.

 Van was buried in Pine Grove Cemetery in Newport, with the grave marked only by a footstone.
-In 2014 a large headstone was erected in his honor, behind the footstone, describing his career.
-This marked the time of a revival of interest in the career of Van in the Lake Sunapee area.
-Both the Newport and Sunapee Historical Societies have put on programs about him.
-Study of Van's papers deposited in the Newport Historical Society led to an award-winning book by Jayna H. Hooper, "Billy B. Van: Newport's Sunshine Peddler" (2016).
+In 2014, a large headstone was erected in his honor, with a marker installed behind the footstone describing his career.
+This coincided with renewed interest in Van's career in the Lake Sunapee area.
+Both the Newport and Sunapee Historical Societies have created exhibits about his life.
+Study of Van's papers at the Newport Historical Society led to the creation of Jayna H. Hooper's book, Billy B. Van: Newport's Sunshine Peddler (2016).

-Surviving him was his wife, Grace, who appears to have died a few years later.
-They had three children: Mary Ann (Bundgus, who later was a secretary to Arthur Godfrey), Bonnie Grace (Harding, who lived in California) and a son, William Van.
-William died in 1970 and had a small metal grave marker next to his father's stone, but now has his name on the back side of the Van headstone.
+Van's wife, Grace, appears to have died a few years later.
+They had three children: Mary Ann Bundgus, who later was a secretary to Arthur Godfrey; Bonnie Grace Harding, who lived in California; and a son, William Van.
+William died in 1970 and had a small metal grave marker next to his father's stone, but his name is now on the back of his father's headstone.
 Mary Ann and Bonnie Grace appeared as the Van Sisters in summer stock and with the Shubert organization.
-The Van Sisters were considered similar to Beaumont Sisters from years prior.
+The Van Sisters were compared to the Beaumont Sisters from earlier years.
 At the time of Van's death, he had one grandchild, Peter Van Harding.